Holland (CDP), Massachusetts

 Holland is a census-designated place (CDP) in the town of Holland in Hampden County, Massachusetts, United States, comprising the town center and other populated areas in the eastern part of the town.
 The population was 1,464 at the 2010 census, out of a total 2,481 people in the town.
 It is part of the Springfield, Massachusetts Metropolitan Statistical Area.

 Geography

 The Holland CDP is in the eastern part of the town of Holland at 42°2′40″N 72°9′13″W (42.044717, -72.153626).
 The CDP includes the Holland town center along Sturbridge Road, as well as residential communities on the shores of Hamilton Reservoir, a lake in the southeastern part of the town.
-The reservoir outlet is at the north end of the lake, flowing into the Quinebaug River.
+The reservoir outlet is at the northern end of the lake, flowing into the Quinebaug River.
 Sturbridge is 6 mi northeast of Holland via Sturbridge Road.

 According to the United States Census Bureau, the Holland CDP has a total area of 8.5 sqkm, of which 6.9 sqkm are land and 1.6 sqkm, or 18.76%, are water.